alpacon

 • color: Which text color to use.
 You can prefix this color with text- or bg- if you are using Bootstrap.

-• cancellable: Whether this command can be cancelled.
-A command can be cancelled if it has not been sent to the server.
+• cancellable: Indicates whether the commands can be cancelled.
+A command can only be cancelled if it has not yet been sent to the server.

 • message: A detailed message describing the command status

 • response_delay: The time taken to deliver this command.
-If the command has not been acked by the server, this field will be null.
+If the command has not been acknowledged by the server, this field will be null.

-• elapsed_time: The time taken to run the command.
+• elapsed_time: The time taken to execute the command.
 If the command has not run, this field will be null.

 • scheduled_at: The scheduled time for this command.
-If this field is not specified, the command will be executed immediately.
+If not provided, the command will executed immediately.

-• delivered_at: The time that alpacon sent this command to alpamon.
+• delivered_at: Timestamp when Alpacon sent the command to alpamon.

-• acked_at: The time that alpamon acknowledged the command.
+• acked_at: Timestamp when alpamon acknowledged the command.
 The response delay means acked_at - delivered_at.

-• handled_at: The time that alpamon finished executing the command.
+• handled_at: Timestamp that alpamon finished executing the command.
 The elapsed time means handled_at - acked_at.

-• server: The id of the server targeted by this command.
+• server: The id of the target server.

 • requested_by: The id of the operator who requested the command.

-• run_after: The list of commands that should be run prior to this command.
+• run_after: A list of commands that should be run prior to this command.

 Fetching list of logs